 The same goes for the American Shorthair breed, which, like the Maine Coon, is indigenous to North America.
-Virtually every DSH (Domestic Shorthair cat) tabby cat could be called an "American Shorthair," were it not for that important documentation.
-I'm sure ASH breeders could readily tell the difference, but most of us lay people could not.
+Virtually every DSH (Domestic Shorthair cat) tabby cat could be called an "American Shorthair," were it not for that important document.
+I'm sure ASH breeders could readily tell the difference, but most of us laypeople could not.

 Breed Rescue Groups

 Most of the major cat breeds have breed rescue groups, dedicated to saving and protecting their breeds.
 They generally have two methods of rescuing cats:

 Most of the cats breed rescue groups take in are breed "look-alikes," and will be subsequently be offered for adoption as mixed-breed cats, e.g. "Maine Coon mix."
 Occasionally they will be called in when animal control has shut down a breeder for overcrowding, unhealthy conditions, or upon the death of a breeder with no known family.

 At times a reputable breeder may contact a breed rescue group because of illness, or another emergency, such as a death in the family, to ensure that good homes will be found for his or her cats.
 The same will also apply upon the death of a breeder, whose heirs have either no means or intentions of carrying on.

 Breed rescue groups provide a valuable service to the breeds they represent and are an integral part of the cat fancy.